Evaluated by: David B. Kaminsky, M.D., FIAC, July 29, 2017

 The way we learn has changed.
 Textbooks and journals are now supplemented by interactive processes that transfer current information expediently.
 Delivery of new information, curated by experts, on demand, in real time, digitally by mobile devices or social media makes constant updates available.
 Interactive Microscopy at the unique USCAP Interactive Learning Center provides the opportunity for personalized education in an intimate mentoring environment, simulating clinical sign-out.
 This course, organized by Dr. Wenig, uniting experts in head and neck / endocrine pathology, will transform your approach to selected lesions and fill practice/knowledge gaps.

 Upon completion of this educational activity, learners will be able to:

 The United States and Canadian Academy of Pathology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The USCAP is approved by the American Board of Pathology (ABPath) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABPath requirements for Continuing Certification (CC).
+The USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABP requirements for Continuous Certification (CC).
 Registrants must take and pass the post-test in order to claim SAMs credit.
 Physicians can earn a maximum of 11.75 SAM credit hours.

 The faculty, committee members, and staff who are in position to control the content of this activity are required to disclose to USCAP and to learners any relevant financial relationship(s) of the individual or spouse/partner that have occurred within the last 12 months with any commercial interest(s) whose products or services are related to the CME content.
 USCAP has reviewed all disclosures and resolved or managed all identified conflicts of interest, as applicable.